A little coding humor, folks:

 Index() starts from Zero — Rohit Batham

 No shit, Sherlock.
 They already know that information.
 They asked how he can start it at one.
 Are you Jay Query?
-No, you’re Rohit Batham.
+No, you’re a person capable of nuance.
 Be a human.
 You don’t explain atmospheric pressure and wind patterns when someone asks you the weather.

 No. JS uses 0-based indices. — Scimonster